SarahHeinzHouseFRC/frcsim2020/README.md

 # SHARP Team 3260 FRC Simulator #
-This project consists of core robot code (Java), a mock joystick controller (Python), and a vehicle simulator (C++) which communicate over fast UDP using JSON strings.
+This project consists of core robot code (Java), a mock joystick controller (Python), and a vehicle simulator (C++) which communicate over fast UDP using JSON-ish strings.
 This code was tested and runs in Ubuntu 18.04.

 Among other benefits, this software allows the software team to rapidly develop and test their software independently of the hardware team, status of the robot, and availability of physical joysticks; game strategy development; driver